MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 ## Plan

-Contoso kicks off the planning process by discovering and assessing on-premises apps, data, and infrastructure.
+Contoso kicks off the planning process by discovering and assessing on-premises applications, data, and infrastructure.
 Here's what Contoso will do:

-- Contoso needs to discover apps, maps dependencies across apps, and decide on migration order and priority.
+- Contoso needs to discover applications, maps dependencies across applications, and decide on migration order and priority.
-- As Contoso assesses, it will build out a comprehensive inventory of apps and resources.
+- As Contoso assesses, it will build out a comprehensive inventory of applications and resources.
 Along with the new inventory, Contoso will use and update the existing configuration management database (CMDB) and service catalog.
-  - The CMDB holds technical configurations for Contoso apps.
+  - The CMDB holds technical configurations for Contoso applications.
-  - The service catalog documents the operational details of apps, including associated business partners, and service-level agreements (SLAs).
+  - The service catalog documents the operational details of applications, including associated business partners, and service-level agreements (SLAs).

-### Discover apps
+### Discover applications

-Contoso runs thousands of apps across a range of servers.
+Contoso runs thousands of applications across a range of servers.
 In addition to the CMDB and service catalog, Contoso needs discovery and assessment tools.

 - The tools must provide a mechanism that can feed assessment data into the migration process.
 - Assessment tools must provide data that helps build up an intelligent inventory of Contoso's physical and virtual resources.
 Data should include profile information, and performance metrics.